sschepis/ai-resonator/tests/README.md

    - Compares fields with and without the consciousness-first paradigm
    - Verifies the consciousness primacy measurement

+3. **ArchetypeSlider Test** (`test_archetype_slider.py`):
+   - Tests the archetype slider functionality
+   - Demonstrates how the slider balances between universal feeling and specific observation
+   - Shows the effect of different archetype positions on operators and semantic fields
+   - Verifies dynamic adjustment of the archetype position

 ## Running Tests

 You can run all tests using the test runner: